syeandel/Einstein_IFE/README.md

 #### Calculate average lattice vectors

 The files to perform this calculation are located in [examples/NaCl_water_example/1_bulk/1_lattice_equilibration](examples/NaCl_water_example/1_bulk/1_lattice_equilibration).

-In this calculation a cubic unit cell of NaCl is read from `data.lmp` and expanded 12x in each dimension.
-The simulation cell is then run under the chosen conditions in an isotropic NPT ensemble for 0.6 ns.
-The first 0.1 ns is discarded and then the lattice vectors are recorded every 100 fs.
-At the end of the simulation the average lattice vectors are calculated and a new `lattequi_data.lmp` is written with the average lattice vectors imposed.
+In this calculation a cubic unit cell of NaCl is read from `data.lmp` and the `input_lattequi.lmp` script is used to create a supercell with the correct average lattice vectors for the conditions specified.

 #### Calculate enthalpy

 The files to perform this calculation are located in [examples/NaCl_water_example/1_bulk/2_enthalpy](examples/NaCl_water_example/1_bulk/2_enthalpy).

 This stage is optional but useful if the interfacial enthalpy is desired at a later date.
 The `lattequi_data.lmp` file has been copied from the previous stage and renamed `data.lmp`.
 LAMMPS is run and an average potential energy is calculated and a new data file called `prod_data.lmp` is produced.

 #### Activate harmonic wells

 The files to perform this calculation are located in [examples/NaCl_water_example/1_bulk/3_wells_on](examples/NaCl_water_example/1_bulk/3_wells_on).

 The `prod_data.lmp` file has been copied in from the previous calculation and named `data.lmp`.
 The directory also contains an `input_run.lmp` file and an `input_rerun.lmp` file.

-In this stage multiple calculation directories are set up, one for each Thermodynamic Integration point:
+There are also multiple `lambda_*/` directories set up, one for each Thermodynamic Integration point:

 ```
 lambda_0.125